sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/assignments/1_week1.md

 ![](a3.png)

-* As you did in the first part, clone the remote repository to your local machine.
+* Clone the remote repository to your local machine.
 * Jump to the assignment folder and open the `main.cpp` file.
 * You will find the questions as in-line comments.
 Questions `P1` and `P3` are solved for you to be more familir.
 * If you feel uncomfortable with any question, do not panic, you can ask for explanation at office hours before deadline.